 In a decentralized field like corrections, practitioners and policy makers in one jurisdiction may never learn of important innovations that solved a local problem somewhere else or increased effectiveness in another jurisdiction.
 By identifying, assessing and celebrating important innovations in corrections, NIC can help build and sustain a national process of discovery, innovation, and improvement that touches corrections agencies across the country.
 The NMPCI also helps identify important innovations that may be ready for rigorous evaluation to help build a more evidence-based foundation for corrections nationwide.

-Any state, local or federal corrections agency (e.g., a department of corrections, correctional institution, parole, probation, or pretrial agency, or other agency or organization charged with specific responsibilities in the field of corrections) may be nominated for consideration to the NIC NMPCI.
+Any state, local or federal corrections agency (e.g., a department of corrections, correctional institution, parole, probation, or pretrial agency, or other agency or organization charged with specific responsibilities in the field of corrections) could have been nominated for consideration to the NIC NMPCI.

 Nominations of innovative agency programs, teams, and collaborative efforts in the field of corrections are encouraged.
 Though nominations may be submitted by any group or individual, only public correctional agencies or not-for-profit agencies working in partnership with public correctional agencies will be eligible for recognition by NIC.

 The nomination process closed at midnight, April 30, 2018.